Yousefi-Elham/EffiMultiPSP/README.md

 ## License

-This repository is released under the MIT License.
+This repository is released under the GNU License.
 See the [LICENSE](LICENSE) file for details.